vanadium-archive/browser/src/components/help/content/main.md

 Identity
 --------

-In Vanadium, mount tables (and thus names) are secure.
+In Vanadium, mount tables (and thus names) are by default secure.
 What names are accessible to a user depend on the identity of the user, and the services (including mount tables) to which the user has been given access.